 The Whorl Tooth Sharks of Idaho

-A little known band that went by the fantastic name of The Piltdown Men released a few songs in the 1960s with prehistoric themes, which are just okay for the most part.
-Their single “Brontosaurus Stomp” more than justifies their existence, whether or not the rest of their discography captures your attention.
+A little known band that went by the fantastic name of The Piltdown Men released a few songs in the 1960s with prehistoric themes, most of which are just okay.
+Their single “Brontosaurus Stomp” more than justifies their existence however, whether or not the rest of their discography captures your attention.
 It manages to feel simultaneously bombastic and energetic, perfect for one of the most celebrated dinosaurs in history.

 Folk group Brighter Lights, Thicker Glasses has a pair of songs about different periods in Earth’s history.
 The first, appropriately enough, is Cambrian Explosion, which celebrates all the weird and wonderful critters of this ancient time.